-The plumbing specialists at our company will inspect your water for lead contamination.
+The plumbing specialists at our company will perform a test to confirm if there is lead in your drinking water.
 Exposure to lead within water can lead to lead poisoning.

 Prolonged exposure to lead can cause lead poisoning, a dangerous health condition linked to delayed development in children, birth defects, abdominal and joint pain, insomnia, and memory loss.
 Lead can enter the body through the air, through contact with the skin, and through contaminated drinking water.

 If your home was built before 1986, it most likely has lead piping.
 If your home was built after that year, you’re not necessarily in the clear – until 2014, lead could comprise up to 8 percent of a pipe’s construction and the pipe could still be labeled “lead free.”
-If you are concerned about the presence of lead in your home’s plumbing system, test your water’s lead level or have a plumber test it.
+If you are concerned about lead in your drinking water, test your water or have a plumber test it.

 Testing your Home’s Water for Lead